tml123/ng-intro-training/src/assets/lessons/lesson-2.md

 Add a method to `BreweryService` called `add`, which should take an argument called `brewery`.
 Add another method called `remove`.
 I'm sure you can guess what that should do.
 Solid.
 Now, let's connect the methods in `BreweryService` with the `brewery-list`'s method, `onToggleSave`.
 We should see that the selected brewery is saved when it is not in the list or that it is removed when it is already in the list.

 For our final item this round, create a component called `favorite-breweries`.
-Let's make that display a list of our favorite breweries.
+Let's make that display a list of our favorite breweries (hint: you can reuse the `brewery-list-item` component).
 But, how do we get there?
+With what do you need to inject the `favorite-breweries` component?

 Open the `app.routing.module.ts` file.
 We'll add a route to the module with a `path` of `favorites`, which will render the `FavoriteBreweriesComponent`.
 When you navigate to `/favorites`, you should see a list of your favorite breweries!

 Next, we'll refactor this application a bit for a better UI/UX.

-<a href="/lesson-3.md">Next Lesson</a>